gmmarcoux/E-commerce/README.md

-# E-commerce Back End Starter Code
+# E-commerce Back End For an Internet Retail Company
 *A E-commerce website that provides E-commerce for an Internet Retail Company.*

 ## User Story